QiYuan-Zhang/Introduction-of-Jekyll/README.md

 - index.md:    content of Home page. will be converted to html file and save under _site when constructing
 - 404.html:    content of 404 page.
 - .gitignore:  files not be pushed in Git
+- Gemfile: config of Gem, if using github website, set *gem "github-pages", group: :jekyll_plugins*